Selling an Iowa Home: What Are My Disclosure Obligations?

 Disclosure Law in Iowa for Home Sales

-The legal basis for this disclosure requirement is Iowa Code § 558A, which requires you, as a seller, to deliver a written disclosure statement to a person interested in buying your property before they've made a written offer or you've accepted it.
-The law further requires sellers to send the disclosure statement to the potential buyer either personally or by certified or registered mail.
+The legal basis for Iowa's disclosure requirement is Iowa Code § 558A, which requires sellers of real estate (no more than four units) to give a written disclosure statement to a person interested in buying the property before that person has made a written offer or the seller has accepted it.
+The law further requires sellers to send the disclosure statement to the potential buyer either personally, by certified or registered mail, or electronically.

-If you fail to provide the disclosure on time, the buyer can "withdraw the offer or revoke the acceptance without liability" within three days following personal delivery of the statement or five days following its delivery by mail.
+If you're selling your Iowa home and fail to provide the disclosure on time, the property buyer can "withdraw the offer or revoke the acceptance without liability" within three days following personal delivery of the statement or five days following its delivery by mail or electronically.
+You also have the option of filing the disclosure with the county recorder or clerk—a procedure fairly unique to Iowa.
+It's not required, however.
+(See Iowa Code § 558A.2.)

 Note that seller disclosures cannot be oral.
 You are required under this statute to deliver a written disclosure.

 Iowa's law also requires that all information in your disclosure be made in good faith and that you amend the disclosure statement if information within it "is or becomes inaccurate or misleading."
-This signifies the legislature's intent to prevent sellers from engaging in unscrupulous conduct or misstatements.
+(See Iowa Code § 558A.3.)
+This signifies the Iowa legislature's intent to prevent sellers from engaging in unscrupulous conduct or misstatements.
 So you should not, for example, use sneaky wording to cover up the existence of a defect.
 Such tactics could expose you to liability if and when the buyer later discovers the truth.

 What Issues or Defects Does the Iowa Disclosure Form Cover?

-The Iowa Department of Licensing and Regulation has created a standard disclosure form—several pages long—that you, as a home seller, must fill out.
+The Iowa Department of Licensing and Regulation has created a standard disclosure form—several pages long—that you, as a home seller, can fill out in order to comply with the law.
 You'll see that you must certify that the information presented is accurate as of the date of the form, and that the buyer must also sign (as proof of having actually received it).

 The disclosure form asks you to state "all known conditions materially affecting the property."
 It then takes you through different areas of the home and property, such as the roof, basement, sewer system, and so on, and asks you to state "Yes" or "No" whether you are aware of any problems.
 You are also asked about the presence of environmental hazards, like radon and asbestos.